Savings Accounts for Village Micro-Entrepreneurs in Kenya

 Hundreds of millions of people in developing countries earn their living through small-scale businesses with very low levels of working capital.
-Many of these entrepreneurs do not have access to even the most basic of financial services.
-Substantial attention has been paid to microcredit as a means of promoting small-scale entrepreneurship.
-However, the impact of microcredit schemes on business outcomes, especially for the very poor, is still largely unknown, and many banks that target the poor realize low or negative profits.
+Approximately a quarter of households living on less than US$2 per day have at least one self employed household member.
+Enabling small-scale entrepreneurship has long been identified as a mechanism to alleviate poverty, and substantial attention has been paid to microcredit as a means to promote entrepreneurship.
+However, the impact of microcredit schemes on business outcomes, especially for the very poor, is still largely unknown, and many banks which target the poor realize low or negative profits.
 In this context, some have argued that the focus needs to be put on savings instead of credit, since evidence suggests that individuals should be able to save their way out of credit constraints.
-But this strategy demands accessible opportunities for people to save securely—an uncertain prospect for the vast majority of the poor who still lack access to formal banking services of any kind.
+But this strategy demands accessible opportunities for people to save securely – an uncertain prospect for the vast majority of the poor who still lack access to formal banking services of any kind.

 Context of the evaluation